conda-incubator/conda-pypi/docs/features.md

 ### `conda pypi install`

-The install command takes PyPI packages and converts them to `.conda` format when possible, falling back to direct pip installation when needed.
-The process begins with dependency resolution using pip's own dependency resolver to determine what packages need to be installed.
+The install command takes PyPI packages and converts them to the `.conda` format.
 Explicitly requested packages are always installed from PyPI and converted to `.conda` format to ensure you get exactly what you asked for.
 For dependencies, conda-pypi chooses the best source using a